jyeshtha1799/GenderInFilmAnalytics/README.md

 ## Project Structure
 - `BechdelTestFilmStudy.py`: Main script for data processing and analysis.
-- `data/`: Directory containing all datasets for the project.
+-  Datasets are below the python file.

 ## Contributing
 We welcome contributions: